aditikashi23/recipes-analysis/README.md

 **Test R² Score: 0.3256**

 The final model showed a significant improvement in both training and testing, indicating that the engineered features and transformations allowed the model to better explain the variance in the data.

-**Why the Final Model Improved**

-The improved performance can be attributed to:

-Feature Engineering: The interaction term allowed the model to capture nuanced relationships between the number of steps and ingredients, which are jointly correlated with cooking time.
-The log transformation stabilized the variance in the target variable, improving prediction accuracy.

-Data Transformation: Using QuantileTransformer and StandardScaler ensured the numerical features were on comparable scales, improving the stability of the linear regression model.
-Hyperparameter Tuning: GridSearchCV helped identify optimal parameters for transformations, ensuring each feature contributed effectively to the model.

-Overall, the final model's performance improvement demonstrates the importance of feature engineering and data transformations in addressing the limitations of a basic linear regression model when applied to complex datasets like recipe preparation times.

 ---